X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Results and Discussion

 RMJ2321 has the highest X-ray luminosity in the sample at $\SI{7.20e44}{\ergs}$, and second-highest X-ray temperature, $\SI{8.62}{\keV}$ (\cref{tab:XMM}).
 However, it also has the highest richness in our sample, at $\lambda = 239$ (\cref{tab:clusters}).
 This places both the X-ray temperature and luminosity only ${\lesssim}0.5\sigma$ above the expected values.
 RMJ2321 (PSZ2 G100.22-29.64) was also studied as one of the LOFAR--Planck SZ clusters, where \citet{botteon2022planck} report no diffuse emission.

 The disturbed X-ray and luminosity density morphologies are strongly suggestive of merging activity, but the underlying substructure remains uncertain.
 One possible configuration is a merger between Subclusters 1 and 3 at the lower redshift, with Subcluster 2 in the background; however, the extent to which Subcluster 3 represents a distinct system, rather than a mixture of interlopers from Subclusters 1 and 2, is unclear.
 Any active merger between Subclusters 1 and 2 would require a large LOS velocity component, complicating modeling.
 Additional spectroscopy focused on Subclusters 2 and 3 would be particularly useful in determining the substructure of the cluster.
+We classify this system as a likely merger, and possibly a binary system.

 \pdffig{ }